42nd (East Lancashire) Signal Regiment

 42 (East Lancashire) Signal Regiment was a Territorial Army unit of the British Army's Royal Corps of Signals.
 It had its origins in a Volunteer unit of the Royal Engineers formed in Manchester during the Second Boer War.
-It provided the divisional signals for the 42nd (East Lancashire) Division and 66th (2nd East Lancashire) Division in both World Wars, and its successor continues in the Army Reserve as a Signal Troop in Manchester.
+It provided the divisional signals during both world wars, and served with the 42nd (East Lancashire) Division, the 66th (2nd East Lancashire) Division, and the 66th Infantry Division.
+Its successor continues in the Army Reserve as a Signal Troop in Manchester.